ProOnDesk/nauczajka-back/README.md

 ### API Development

-- **RESTful API:** Development of HTTP endpoints to support various functionalities, allowing integration with external services or client applications.
+- **RESTful API:** Development of HTTP endpoints to support various functionalities, allowing integration with frontend.
 - **Websockets:** Implementation of Websockets for real-time chat functionality.

+## Frontend Integration

+This project's frontend is built using React and is available at [https://github.com/Mimyen/bdio-front](https://github.com/Mimyen/bdio-front).
+The backend will provide RESTful APIs and Websockets endpoints, enabling seamless communication and integration with the React frontend.